-A green card gives foreigners "legal permanent resident" (LPR) status in the U.S. Non-citizens who have green cards may live and work in the U.S. on a permanent basis, and eventually they may be able to become naturalized citizens.
-Immigrants typically obtain LPR status though either (1) family-based sponsors or (2) work-based sponsors.
+A green card gives foreigners "legal permanent resident" (LPR) status in the United States.
+Non-citizens who have green cards may live and work in the U.S. on a permanent basis, and eventually they may be able to become naturalized citizens.
+Immigrants in Nevada typically obtain LPR status though either (1) family-based sponsors or (2) work-based sponsors.

 Below our Las Vegas green card attorneys answer frequently-asked-questions about achieving legal permanent resident status in Nevada.
 Click on a question to go to that topic.

 - 1. Can I get a green card?

 - 2. How do I apply for a green card in Nevada?

 - 3. How long does it take to get a green card?